Commercial Vehicle DUI Charges

 CDL disqualifications are handled solely by the BMV (Bureau of Motor Vehicles)- outside of any criminal court proceedings.
 If you believe you were erroneously charged or your rights were violated, you only have 30 days of your disqualification notice to request a hearing.

 No criminal court action can repeal your BMV commercial driver's license suspension.
 If you are granted a hearing, your disqualification period will be stayed pending the outcome.
-An experienced Franklin County criminal defense attorney can represent you in this hearing and even gain additional insight to use in your criminal case.
+An experienced Hamilton County criminal defense attorney can represent you in this hearing and even gain additional insight to use in your criminal case.

 A CDL disqualification in Ohio is imposed by the BMV and is not subject to appeal in court.
 The BMV is required to notify a driver who is subject to disqualification, of the length of time of the disqualification and inform the offender that he or she may request an administrative hearing.